epcm18/Whack-a-Mole-for-Visually-Impaired-Persons/README.md

 ### Accessibility for the Visually Impaired

 The primary differentiating factor of this game is its focus on providing an enjoyable gaming experience for blind people.
 While there may be similar Whac-a-Mole games available in the market, this game specifically caters to the needs of visually impaired individuals by utilizing audio cues and tactile feedback.
+So here I have used the same design technique that every device has in their accessibility settings.
+With the help of the TTS technique, I was able to transfer my game's user interface's texts into speech and also the game objects.
+And also designed my game logic simple and easy to access.

-!Disclaimer - Gameplay is only upto the development now.
-Not finalised
+!Disclaimer - Showing Gameplay is completely different from the user experience.
+Hope you try it and give me feedback.